SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 <div style="padding-left: 2.3em"><p>And I ask that you join me now in a moment of silence for all those in uniform and out uniform — military and civilian, who have given the last full measure of devotion.</p></div>

+## An odd choice

+The Isaiah quote is an odd choice.
 In the Book of Isaiah, the phrase "Here am I, Lord.
 Send me" is not a warrior volunteering for military service.
-It's Isaiah volunteering to deliver God's messages as a prophet.
+It's Isaiah volunteering to deliver God's messages.

+What kind of messages?
 One of the main themes of the Book of Isaiah is God's judgment on his own people.
-It's filled with bone-chilling predictions of divine punishment, including on the military.
+It's filled with warnings of divine punishment, including on the military.
 For example, in Chapter 3, <a href="https://biblia.com/bible/nasb95/isaiah/3" target="blank">verse 25</a> we read: "Your men shall fall by the sword and your mighty men in battle."

+This is another reason why the choice of Isaiah is bizarre: the prophet foretold the destruction of his own nation's military at the hand of a foreign power.

+## The language of political propaganda and persuasion

 American Presidents have often used biblical allusions in their speeches — such as "city on a hill."
-These allusions, more often than not it would seem, are used as expressions of political propaganda and persuasion.
+These allusions, more often than not it would seem — at least in the modern era — are used as expressions of political propaganda and persuasion.

+It's also traditional for Presidents to invoke the Bible at times of national crises or tragedies.
+One reason may be because biblical passages often sound ennobling, lofty, and solemn.

-While phrases and passages from the Bible can sound familiar, poetic, or inspiring, stripping them of all context makes them meaningless.
-Worse, such communications can cause confusion or appear manipulative.
+However, using such phrases out of context makes them meaningless.

 Presidents — and their speechwriters — should instead speak plainly.
 Say what you mean.
-And be wary of invoking scripture.
+And be wary of invoking scripture